 Although there is a general broad definition to the term investment, it carries slightly different meanings to different industrial sectors.

-According to economists, investment refers to any physical or tangible asset, for example, a building or machinery and equipment.
+Investment Definition According to economists, investment refers to any physical or tangible asset, for example, a building or machinery and equipment.

 On the other hand, finance professionals define an investment as money utilized for buying financial assets, for example stocks, bonds, bullion, real properties, and precious items.

-According to finance, the practice of investment refers to the buying of a financial product or any valued item with an anticipation that positive returns will be received in the future.
+Investment definition according to finance, the practice of investment refers to the buying of a financial product or any valued item with an anticipation that positive returns will be received in the future.

-According to business theories, investment is that activity in which a manufacturer buys a physical asset, for example, stock or production equipment, in expectation that this will help the business to prosper in the long run.
+Definition of investment according to business theories, investment is that activity in which a manufacturer buys a physical asset, for example, stock or production equipment, in expectation that this will help the business to prosper in the long run.